 When we’ll be walking.

-Ideally, health and weather permitting we’ll try and fit in a walk a week.
+Ideally, we’ll try and fit in a week’s walk, health and weather permitting.

-If we’re out on a city break we’ll still try and locate a walk suitable for wheelchair users or the less mobile.
-Take a look at our escapades in Cardiff Bay which was a fantastic wheelchair friendly walk.
+If we’re out on a city break, we’ll still try and locate a walk suitable for wheelchair users or the less mobile.
+Please look at our escapades in Cardiff Bay, an excellent wheelchair-friendly walk.

 Have a go yourself!